shakesbeare/gb_lang/README.md

 First of all, I chose to use Rust.
 Not only is Rust extremely fun to use, but it presents unique advantages for this sort of exploration project that other languages in it's class don't have.
-Namely, it's memory safety.
+Namely, its memory safety.
 While I may have to fight with Rust itself a lot more, I feel that this choice generally allows me to focus on the details of the project I'm building more than debugging inane issues that might distract from the project at large.